-Update: The full Brookings report on Nashville's HealthIT leadership opportunity is located here. -Editor
+Update: The full Brookings report on Nashville's HealthIT leadership opportunity is located here.
+Listing of related VNC stories here. -Editor

 NASHVILLE has a "very serious" opportunity for leadership in HealthIT, and clearer strategy could help the community surmount hurdles to local progress, according to Brookings Institution Senior Fellow Mark Muro.